TelegramBots/book/src/FAQ.md

 ### _6. How to show a popup text to the user?_
 It is only possible with inline callback button _(see above questions)_.
-In `AnswerCallbackQueryAsync`, pass parameter `showAlert: true` to display as a popup.
+Use `AnswerCallbackQueryAsync` with some text, and pass parameter `showAlert: true` to display the text as an alert box instead of a short popup.

 ### _7. How to fill the input textbox of the user with some text?_
 You can't.
-The closest you can do is setup a `ReplyKeyboardMarkup` for buttons with pre-made texts under the textbox
+The closest you can do is setup a [ReplyKeyboardMarkup](/2/reply-markup.md#custom-keyboards) for buttons with pre-made texts under the textbox

 ### _8. How to fetch previous messages?_
-You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot).
+You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot#readme-body-tab).
 Normally, bots only get messages at the moment they are posted.
 You could archive them all in a database for later retrieval.

 ### _9. How to fetch a list of all users in chat?_
-You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot).
+You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot#readme-body-tab).
 Normally, bots can only get the list of administrators (`GetChatAdministratorsAsync`) or detail about one specific member (`GetChatMemberAsync`)
 Alternatively, you can keep track of users by observing new messages in a chat and saving user info into a database.

 ### _10. How to send a private message to some random user?_
 You can't.
 Bots can only send private messages to users that have already initiated a private chat with your bot.

 ### _11. How to detect if a user blocked my bot?_
 You would have received an `update.MyChatMember` with `NewChatMember.Status == ChatMemberStatus.Kicked`
-If you didn't record that info, you can try to `SendChatActionAsync` and see if it raise an exception.
+If you didn't record that info, you can try to `SendChatActionAsync` and see if it raises an exception.

 ### _12. How to set a caption to a media group (album)?_
 Set the `media.Caption` (and `media.ParseMode`) on the first media